xzhan0/xzhan0.github.io/_news/announcement_6.md

 - **Acceptance to NAACL 2025 Main**
 <br/>
-Our paper SLM-Mod: Small Language Models Surpass LLMs at Content Moderation is accepted to NAACL 2025 Main conference, and selected as oral presentation.
+Our paper SLM-Mod: Small Language Models Surpass LLMs at Content Moderation is accepted to NAACL 2025 Main conference and selected as oral presentation.